-This GMAT sample question is a verbal sentence correction question testing your understanding of Word Usage, Intent & Meaning.
+This GMAT verbal practice question is a sentence correction question testing your understanding of Word Usage, Intent, and Meaning.

 Question 7: In addition to being convenient, affordable, and versatile, legumes are also full of fiber, vitamins, key minerals and plant protein, plus their antioxidant levels rival berries.

 Look for differences across the answer options to identify what is being tested in the sentence.

 Some of the options use “in addition to” and some use the construction “Not only”.

 Some options use the construction “rich in” and some use the “full of” construction.

 Also, the placement of these constructions varies across the options.

 The intent of the sentence is to list the various benefits of legumes; also, legumes are compared with berries on the basis of one of the benefits.

 The comparison in the sentence should be between “legumes” and “berries” or the “antioxidant levels of legumes” and the “antioxidant levels of berries”.
 Whenever we spot a comparison, we should ensure that the comparison is an 'apples to apples' comparison.

 The “of” construction cannot be used in all situations.
 For example, “unemployment rate” is the correct usage.
 Referring to the same as “rate of unemployment” is incorrect.